Devon Minchin: Early life

-WW2
+World War II

-Minchin enlisted at the RAAF office in Erskine St Sydney and was told that he would soon be contacted.
+Minchin enlisted at the RAAF office in Erskine Street, Sydney and was told that he would soon be contacted.
 In the meantime he took a job with Sheldon Drug Company selling fly spray in regional Queensland.
 By May 1940 he had not heard back from the RAAF and after making enquiries discovered that his enlistment records were lost.
 He signed up again in Rockhampton and was sent to No. 7 Course RAAF Bradfield Park.
 There he passed enough exams to be mustered as a pilot in the Empire Air Training Scheme.